What is a Real Estate Deposit?

 • Atlantic Canada: Amounts vary widely, often 2%–5%.

-Sellers sometimes expect larger deposits in bidding wars, as a sign of buyer strength.
+Final Note on Buyer Strength: Sellers sometimes expect larger deposits in bidding wars, as a significant deposit acts as a tangible sign of the buyer's financial strength and commitment, making the offer more attractive.

 Where the Deposit Is Held